aidan-bailey/hasklm/README.md

 - Build Package: `stack build`
 - Load Library into GHCi (Testing): `stack repl`
 - Run Tests: `stack test`
-- Use Library: `stack repl --only-main`
+- Use Application: `stack repl --only-main`

 An example of defeasible entailment checking using Rational Closure can be found in the [test file](https://github.com/aidanjbailey/hasklm/blob/master/test/MyLibTest.hs) within the `rationalClosureTest` function.